derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/06/2021 21:04:25 : 3 Database Admins walked into a NoSQL bar.
+08/06/2021 18:30:19 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How many programmers does it take to kill a cockroach?
-Two: one holds, the other installs Windows on it.
+To understand recursion you must first understand recursion.
 <!-- replace-with-joke ends -->